dwyl/flutter-bloc-tutorial/README.md

       children: [
         TextField(
           decoration: const InputDecoration(
-            labelText: 'What do we need to do?',
+            labelText: 'What needs to be done?',
           ),
           onSubmitted: (value) {
             print("submit new todo:$value");